 The aims of the competition are to:

 - stimulate an interest in science and agriculture in young people and promote agricultural science as a rewarding, long-term career choice

 - provide students an opportunity to interact with Department of Agriculture and Fisheries scientists and staff to learn about plant science research projects conducted at the Hermitage Research Facility and the wider department

 - encourage children to think about issues affecting the environment around them

 - familiarise students with the concept and interpretation of scientific experiments

-- foster an awareness of our department, industry (supporters) and the community working together to develop young peoples' interest in science.
+- foster an awareness of our department, industry (supporters) and the community (schools) working together to develop young peoples' interest in science.